kaplayjs/kaplay-site/src/content/blog/sok1.md

     system**.
 -   **Particles system**, finally.
 -   Utils for colors, arrays, etc such as `Color.toArray()`, `shuffle()`, etc.
--   Support of new shapes and draws as textured polygons.
+-   Support for new shapes and drawing as textured polygons.
--   Added support for **gravity directions** (invert gravity??)
+-   Added support for **gravity directions** (inverting gravity??)
 -   and a lot more!

 Check all current changes in the [CHANGELOG](/changelog).